 A: Firmware is essentially software that is embedded on a hardware device and directly controls it (resets, initializes and configures) before the operating system (for example, the Oracle Solaris Operating System, Linux, or Microsoft Windows) is booted.
 The firmware is what actually boots the OS, and it is usually contained in some sort of Flash PROM on a system board.

 Unlike an OS, which is designed to run on lots of different configurations of hardware and occupies a lot of room (10's or 100's of megabytes) on the disk, firmware is usually space-constrained to a few megabytes (sometimes less than that), so it usually contains only the code needed for that specific hardware configuration.
-That is why each Sun Server gets its own separate release of firmware.
+That is why each Oracle Server gets its own separate release of firmware.
 Firmware specific to one type of server system will usually not function on a different server system.

-A: All Sun Servers ship with firmware already installed on them from the factory.
+A: All Oracle Servers ship with firmware already installed on them from the factory.
 However, like any piece of software, Oracle is constantly improving its firmware over time, even after a system has started shipping.
 So, yes, there are situations when updating the firmware on your system is recommended.
 Some of these reasons include:

-Often, Sun Servers might be power-cycled or rebooted only a few times per year, so you might think new firmware is not needed if the current system works fine and the configuration has not changed.
+Often, Oracle Servers might be power-cycled or rebooted only a few times per year, so you might think new firmware is not needed if the current system works fine and the configuration has not changed.
 If so, then there may be no reason to update your firmware.

 The Oracle VM Server for SPARC (LDoms) virtualization feature depends on the Hypervisor running in the System Firmware and the Oracle VM Server for SPARC Manager software to operate, in addition to requiring the latest improvements at the Oracle Solaris OS level.
 The virtualization feature sets in Oracle Solaris are closely tied to the corresponding releases of the Hypervisor in System Firmware.
 Along with new features you also get bug fixes and performance improvements.
 If you need to update or patch your Oracle Solaris OS, then you should also be upgrading your System Firmware.